Average case polyhedral complexity of the maximum stable set problem: Introduction

-\paragraph{Non-uniform model} In the \emph{non-uniform model} we consider the stable set polytope for a \emph{specific but random graph}.
+\paragraph{Non-uniform model} In the \emph{non-uniform model} we consider the stable set problem for a \emph{specific but random graph}.
 The polyhedral description may depend heavily on the chosen graph.
 We sample a graph \(G\) in the Erdős–Rényi \(G(n,p)\) model, i.e., \(G\) has \(n\) vertices, and every pair of vertices is independently connected by an edge with probability \(p\).
 We then analyze the stable set polytope \(\STAB(G)\) of \(G\).
 If \(p\) is small enough, so that the obtained graph is sufficiently sparse, it will contain an induced subgraph allowing a polyhedral reduction from the correlation polytope, and of sufficient size.
 Via this reduction we derive strong lower bounds on the size of any LP expressing \(\STAB(G)\) that hold with high probability.
 In particular, we obtain superpolynomial lower bounds for \(p\) ranging between $\Omega(\frac{\log^{6+\varepsilon} n}{n})$ and $o(\frac{1}{\log n})$.
-For example for \(p = n^{-\varepsilon}\) and \(\varepsilon < 1/4\), any LP has at least \(2^{\Omega(\sqrt{n^ \varepsilon \log n})}\) constraints w.h.p.\ (with high probability), and for \(p = \Omega (\frac{\log^{6 + \varepsilon} n}{n}) \), any LP has at least \(n^{\log (3/2) \log^{\varepsilon/5} n}\) constraints w.h.p.
+For example for \(p = n^{-\varepsilon}\) and \(\varepsilon < 1/4\), any LP has at least \(2^{\Omega(\sqrt{n^ \varepsilon \log n})}\) constraints w.h.p.\ (with high probability), and for \(p = \Omega (\frac{\log^{6 + \varepsilon} n}{n}) \), any LP has at least \(n^{\Omega(\log^{\varepsilon/5} n)}\) constraints w.h.p.
 Figure~\ref{fig:results} illustrates our lower bounds.
+In the figure, \(\xc(G(n,p))\) denotes the formulation complexity of the stable set problem on $G \sim G(n,p)$, which is the minimum number of constraints in an LP formulation of the problem, see below.